Skip to content

 State

-State of the components is serialized, encrypted and stored on the rendered page.
+State of the components is serialized, encoded and stored on the rendered page.
 Whenever there is call from that component to the back-end, the state is attached to the request headers.

 Components nesting